The federal income tax filing due date for individuals for the 2022 tax year is Tuesday, April 18, 2023.

 Sold real estate property I owned in the U.S. – Income from the sale of property located in the U.S. is considered taxable income to nonresident aliens and resident aliens, but certain exclusions may apply for a primary residence.

-Sold stocks or other investments in the U.S. – Capital gains from the sale of stock or other investments in the U.S. are considered taxable income to nonresident aliens and resident aliens.
+Sold stocks or other investments in the U.S. – Capital gains from the sale of stock or other investments in the U.S. are considered taxable income to nonresident aliens who are in the U.S. for at least 183 days and are resident aliens.

 A dual-status alien is an individual who is classified as both a U.S. resident alien and a nonresident alien in the same tax year.
 Dual-status does not refer to your citizenship, only to your resident status for tax purposes in the United States.